While each person’s situation varies, here are the top 12 reasons to have a will.

 12) Because tomorrow is not promised.

 Sometimes the realization that wills are necessary comes too late – such as when an unexpected death or disability occurs.
-To avoid the added stress on your loved ones during an already emotional time, it may be wise to meet with a Will and estate planning lawyer to help you draw up a basic estate plan at the minimum, before it’s too late.
+To avoid the added stress on your loved ones during an already emotional time, it’s wise to meet with a Will and estate planning lawyer to help you draw up a basic estate plan at the minimum, before it’s too late.

 The Law Office of Robert Molinari can help you craft your wishes into a legal document.
 Start now with a free consultation.